 I love red wine, especially Cabernet, Rioja, Pinot Noir, Brunello, Syrah, Zinfandels, Malbecs, Shiraz, chilled Merlot, Sangria, spiked grape juice…you get the picture.
 There is something so elegant, so deliciously sophisticated and tranquil, about sipping a glass of red while sitting by a fire with that special someone after the kids are tucked peacefully in their beds.
 Problem…I am now a single mother who dates a beer drinker who can rarely sit still.

 The pressures of drinking alcohol while single parenting are so daunting.
 Should I?
 Shouldnt’ I?
 What if I drink this glass and then one of the little buggers falls down, breaks a leg or needs stitches?
 Do I have to drive them to the ER?
 Do I call an ambulance?
 It’s only one glass…one big glass.
 Will the other parents judge?
 Do I care?
 How many kids do I have today?
 Matching socks are overrated and the common core becomes increasingly more difficult than it already is once you’re two glasses in.
 Why can’t I color in the lines?

 I really don’t drink much.
 I just enjoy it when I do.
 I’ll open the bottle only to have one glass and then because I’ve become a bit of a wine snob I’ll have to throw the rest out because it never tastes right the next day.
-(Cooking with it the next day is ok…. but drinking, not so much.)
+(Cooking with it the next day is ok…but drinking, not so much.)
 I can pour one glass and sip it for two hours.
-I’ve replaced red with white, Sauvignon Blancs and Rieslings, something I would rarely drink when I was married, because one bottle can last three days and I think that is a socially acceptable amount of time for a single parent to consume a bottle in.
+I’ve replaced red with white, sauvignon blanc and riesling, something I would rarely drink when I was married, because one bottle can last three days and I think that is a socially acceptable amount of time for a single parent to consume a bottle in.